 If your child isn’t getting adequate nutrition from their snacks throughout the day, they’ll end up physically and mentally fatigued.
-That can be quite detrimental for concentrating on their classes, but also lead to slower cognitive development and behavioural problems.
+That can be quite detrimental for concentrating on their classes.
 So, if your child is acting up, it could be down to what they’re fuelling themselves with.

 School dinners vs. Packed lunches

 Nowadays, dinners provided in the school canteen are often somewhat healthier than their reputation.
 They’ve had a bad rap for being very fatty, sugary and salty – with only chips and pizza.
 But now, there’s more choice with pasta and vegetable stews on offer in most school halls.
 However, burgers and cake are often still there as a choice – and it’s still up to your child to choose.
 If they’re opting for fries instead of broccoli, it can still end up being a nutritional disaster.

 You also don’t have any control over what they’re eating, whereas with a packed lunch you have input into what your child is consuming.
 That can be even more important if your child has allergies or food intolerances.

 A lot of parents don’t have time for organising and preparing packed lunches for every single day – often for more than one child.
 But it can be made quick and enjoyable – a simple formulaic approach can help speed things up.